mit-gfx/CDFG-website/collections/_publications/risp-rendering-invariant-state-predictor-with-differentiable-simulation-and-rendering-for-cross-domain-parameter-estimation.md

   and Rendering for Cross-Domain Parameter Estimation"
 show_on_homepage: true
 publication: ICLR
-authors: Pingchuan Ma, Tao Du, Joshua B. Tenenbaum, Wojciech Matusik, Chuang Gan
+authors: Pingchuan Ma*, Tao Du*, Joshua B. Tenenbaum, Wojciech Matusik, Chuang Gan
 featured_image: /assets/images/risp.jpg
 acknowlegement: We thank Sai Praveen Bangaru for our discussions on differentiable rendering.
 This work was supported by MIT-IBM Watson AI Lab and